urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

       "description": null,
       "state": "uncompleted",
       "archived": false
+    },
+    "relationships": {
+      "outputs": {
+        "data": [
+          {
+            "id": "2",
+            "type": "tasks"
           }
+        ]
       }
     }
+  }
+}
 ```

 This endpoint retrieves a specific task from a specific experiment.
+Task inputs/outputs can be included as relationships.

 ### HTTP Request